roozy-io/idp/src/tutorials/extending-k8s.md

 right after our `GhostReconciler` struct. (around line 40).
 The `addPvcIfNotExists` function, checks whether the `pvc` is already created and if not, it will create it in the right namespace.

-## implmenting the ghost operator logic, part 2 - RBAC
+## 9. Implement the Ghost Operator Logic, Part 2 - RBAC

 Next, we need to specify the kubebuilder markers for RBAC.
 After we created our apis there are 3 markers generated by default.